 - Consumers are more interested in how and where their food is produced.

 - United States exports a lot of pork and beef.
 If there is a poor experience, that market is lost and it affects the whole industry.

-- All Crawford County Meat Animal exhibitors, (planning to sell in the auction), must take the Instructor Led Training on April 30 or May 18.
-This includes exhibitors in Beef, Swine, Sheep, Goats & Meat Rabbits.
+- All Crawford County Meat Animal exhibitors, (planning to sell in the auction), must take a YQCA Training.

-- Wisconsin State Fair Dairy Exhibitors – can take the in class session or the online training.
-Must be completed by May 17th State Fair Entry Deadline.
+- Wisconsin State Fair Dairy Exhibitors – can take the online training.

-$3.00 per person, per year for the face to face training. $12.00 per person per year for the online modules that are different each year.
+$3.00 per person, per year for the face to face training.
 (Please note these fees are not collected locally and we have no control over the format or cost of the program.
 Costs are pad online via credit card).